Skip to main content

 print(5 <= 5) # True

 Funnily enough, you can use all these operators on strings too.
-The less than vs greater than become lexicographical ordering, with earlier strings being "less" (all capital letters are less than all lower case letters).
+The less than vs greater than become lexicographical ordering, with earlier strings being "less" (all capital letters are less than/before all lower case letters).

 String_Comparisons